HHHummus/HHHUmmus/README.md

 - 💻 Preferred OS: Linux.
 - 📫 How to reach me: Email
 - 😄 Pronouns: He/Him
-- - ⚡ Fun fact: Knows how to do "Hello world" in asm
+- ⚡ Fun fact: Knows how to do "Hello world" in asm

 ![image](https://cultofthepartyparrot.com/parrots/hd/githubparrot.gif)

 # What I do

 I upload my cool projects here.
 I try to make apps that will make life easier.

+# Working on...

+A smart notebook

 <!--